A Fresh Look at An Old Problem

 The question you must never ask yourself is “Why am I being bullied?” or “What’s wrong with me?”

-The questions you should be asking yourself are “What do I need to do?” or “Who do I need to talk to about this?”
+Some questions you should be asking yourself are “What do I need to do to resolve this problem?”, “who do I need to talk to?”, or “how can I get help?”

 Mastering others is strength

 Mastering yourself is true power

 A multitude of admirable people throughout history have found themselves facing bullying, abuse and intimidation.
 Strategies to overcome bullying depend partly on the ability to accept that at times we will find ourselves under fire regardless of how ‘nice’ we are as a person or how well we treat others.